 What Is an Executive Protection Job?

-An executive protection job is not your typical security role.
+An elite executive protection job is not your typical security role.
 It involves providing specialized security services to protect high-profile individuals, such as:

 - Corporate executives